Haripriya132/Food-Ordering-System/README.md

 - Includes foreign key relationships, indexes, and Row-Level Security (RLS) policies for user-scoped data access.
 - Located in `supabase/migrations/`.

-## Project Status

-- C++ backend and HTML/CSS/JS frontend are functional but run independently, each with their own in-memory/file-based state.
-- The Supabase schema has been designed as a migration path to move the frontend to a persistent, multi-user database — integration is in progress.

 ## Tech Stack

 - **Backend:** C++ (OOP, custom queue/array-based data structures)